 Example: Jackson’s Structured Programming (JSP) technique developed by Michael Jackson (1975).
 In JSP methodology, a program’s data structure is first designed using the notations for sequence, selection, and iteration.
 The JSP methodology provides an interesting technique to derive the program structure from its data structure representation.

-5. Data Flow-oriented Design: As computers became still faster and more powerful with the introduction of very large scale integrated (VLSI) Circuits and some new architectural concepts, more complex and sophisticated software were needed to solve further challenging problems.
+5. Data Flow-oriented Design: As computers became still faster and more powerful with the introduction of very large-scale integrated (VLSI) Circuits and some new architectural concepts, more complex and sophisticated software was needed to solve further challenging problems.

-Therefore, software developers looked out for more effective techniques for designing software and Data Flow-Oriented Design techniques were proposed.
-The functions are also called processes and the data items that are exchanged between the different functions are represented in a diagram is known as a Data Flow Diagram (DFD).
+Therefore, software developers looked out for more effective techniques for designing software and Data Flow-Oriented Design techniques proposed.
+The functions also called processes and the data items exchanged between the different functions represented in a diagram known as a Data Flow Diagram (DFD).

-6. Object-oriented Design: Object-oriented design technique is an intuitively appealing approach, where the natural objects (such as employees, etc.) relevant to a problem are first identified and then the relationships among the objects such as composition, reference, and inheritance are determined.
-Each object essentially acts as a data hiding is also known as data abstraction.
+6. Object-oriented Design: Object-oriented design technique is an intuitively appealing approach.
+Where the natural objects (such as employees, etc.) relevant to a problem are first identified.
+Then the relationships among the objects such as composition, reference, and inheritance are determined.
+Each object essentially acts as a data hiding also known as data abstraction.